mattzcarey/code-review-gpt/README.md

 # Code Review GPT - the SCD Fork

-It is a fork from the original Code Review GPT project, which focuses on
+This is a fork of https://github.com/mattzcarey/code-review-gpt specially tuned to work in gitlab ci environment

+It focuses on:

 - Adding first-class support for GitLab
 - Saving the cost of calls to open.ai model